Excellent student studios

 During both the BA and MFA degree shows, all the exhibition spaces, including the Hatton Gallery are used to exhibit the students’ work.

 Linking the old and new sections of the Fine Art building is a purpose-built gallery space.

-This Long Gallery is used by Fine Art students for exhibitions on a regular basis.
-It also occasionally presents work from other institutions.
+The Long Gallery is used by Fine Art students for exhibitions on a regular basis, and also occasionally presents work from other institutions.

 Past exhibitions have included exchange exhibitions with: